apop2/GopRotate/README.md

   ```

   # Notes
-  This was developed using EDK2 tree svn revision 18624, 10-16-2015 through the NT32 project.
+  * This was developed using EDK2 tree svn revision 18624, 10-16-2015 through the NT32 project, and using the Ovmf (Ia32, X64 and Ia32X64) projects.
+  * When rotating the screen, rotations that fall outside of the displayable region will be clipped.
+  * Rotation is done in software.
+  * Rotation on multiple GOP devices was tested using the NT32 project.